-So three kick-ass investigations, while awesome for most contests, isn’t as impressive as one investigation, one meeting story, and one profile.
+So three kick-ass investigative clips, while awesome for most contests, isn’t as impressive as one investigation, one meeting story, and one profile.
 Same thing with photos and design.

 Our judges – all professional journalists, some of them hiring editors – are eager to see which students can give their readers a lot of different looks.
 If that describes you, read on.